apache/flink/docs/dev/connectors/kafka.md

 </div>
 </div>

-The current FlinkKafkaConsumer implementation will establish a connection from the client (when calling the constructor) for querying the list of topics and partitions.

-For this to work, the consumer needs to be able to access the consumers from the machine submitting the job to the Flink cluster.
-If you experience any issues with the Kafka consumer on the client side, the client log might contain information about failed requests, etc.

 ### The `DeserializationSchema`

 The Flink Kafka Consumer needs to know how to turn the binary data in Kafka into Java/Scala objects.
 The